Course Title: Machine Learning

 Total study hours

-Your will undertake 3 hours face-to-face learning every week through lecture/ lab sessions.
+You will undertake 3 hours face-to-face learning every week through a combination of lectures and computer practice sessions.
 It is expected that you will commit a minimum of 4-6 hours per week out-of-class in independent & collaborative study.

 Overview of Learning Resources

-A list of recommended textbooks for this course will be provided on Blackboard.
-All course materials will be posted on Blackboard.
+A list of prescribed/ recommended textbooks for this course will be provided on Canvas.
+All course materials will be posted on Canvas.

 The software packages can be accessed from the school computer labs, as well as through the RMIT MyDesktop system anywhere anytime.